Yara Greyjoy Theon

 The Early Years: A Seed of Rivalry

 Theon's early life is marked by his time as a ward of Eddard Stark in Winterfell.
 This experience, though initially presenting him with a seemingly better life, ultimately distances him from his family and fosters a deep-seated sense of inadequacy.
-Yara, meanwhile, remains on Pyke, witnessing firsthand the brutal realities of Ironborn culture and learning to navigate the patriarchal system.
+Yara, meanwhile, remains on Pyke, witnessing firsthand the brutal realities of Ironborn culture and learning to work through the patriarchal system.
 This early separation likely contributed to their later conflicts, creating a fundamental difference in their perspectives and loyalties.
 While Theon sought validation through external means, Yara fought for recognition within her own family, establishing herself as a strong and capable leader.

 Balon Greyjoy's Reign: Shaping Yara and Theon's Destinies